Indonesias Jokowi Taps Election Archrival For Defense Minister - UrduPoint

 Indonesia's Jokowi Taps Election Archrival For Defense Minister

-Indonesia new cabinet were introduced at an informal presentation on the palace steps Wednesday, with President Joko Widodo tapping his election arch-rival -- a former general with a chequered rights record -- as defence minister
+Indonesia's new cabinet members were introduced at an informal presentation on the palace steps Wednesday, with President Joko Widodo tapping his election arch-rival a former general with a chequered rights record as defence minister

-Jakarta, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2019 ):Indonesia new cabinet were introduced at an informal presentation on the palace steps Wednesday, with President Joko Widodo tapping his election arch-rival -- a former general with a chequered rights record -- as defence minister.
+Jakarta, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2019 ):Indonesia's new cabinet members were introduced at an informal presentation on the palace steps Wednesday, with President Joko Widodo tapping his election arch-rival -- a former general with a chequered rights record -- as defence minister.

-More than three dozen new ministers -- the vast majority of them men -- sat casually in batik shirts in front of the imposing doric columns of the Merdeka Palace for the unveiling.
+More than three dozen new ministers sat in eye-catching batik shirts in front of the imposing neoclassical columns of the Merdeka Palace for the unveiling.

 Widodo, popularly known as Jokowi, beat Prabowo Subianto in April elections to secure another term as president of the world's third-biggest democracy.